Autism assessments and NDIS funding

 Completing the 'Access Request Form' and emailing it to enquiries@ndis.gov.au along with any supporting information.

 Please note that once I have written your report, I am unable to provide other help on filling out forms, or approaching the NDIS.
 There are a number of wonderful advocates who work in this space who can provide support for you, and who have much more knowledge and experience that I do in this space.
+So don't worry- you will be able to get support through the process!

 If the NDIA requires additional information, I need to charge for my time to administer extra assessments, or make changes.
+This is rare though.

 Please note that not everyone who is autistic has significant enough functional impacts to warrant applying for the NDIS.
-Autism is a disability, but it presents in different ways.

 It's essential that you conduct your own thorough research into the NDIS application process and requirements, as these can change over time.
 While I can provide general guidance, you are responsible for your own due diligence in understanding eligibility criteria, gathering necessary documentation, and meeting all requirements for your specific situation.
 I strongly recommend consulting official NDIS resources and seeking professional advice specific to your circumstances.
+Please don't let any of this scare you- know your rights, and what financial support you are entitled to!
+It can be life changing to finally get supports in place so that you can flourish.